Joint Investigative Interviews of Child Victims and Witnesses

 A National JII Project Team, made up of experienced social workers and police officers, was set up in November 2017 to develop a new approach to JII’s in Scotland, drawing on national and international research and best practice.

 This led to the development of the Scottish Child Interview Model for joint investigative interviewing and to a new, comprehensive training programme for child interviewers.
-This new model is being piloted in Scotland with a view to gathering learning to inform national rollout.
+This new model is now being implemented across all areas in Scotland.

 You can find out more in the initial information pack.